 If you’re in England, Scotland or Wales, you can apply for Bereavement Support Payment by calling 0800 731 0469.
 Alternatively, you can download and print a form, fill it out and send it in the post.

-You can find out more about applying for Bereavement Support Payment here.
+You can find out more about applying for Bereavement Support Payment.

-One of the more modern ways of raising money for a funeral is to create a JustGiving page.
+One of the more modern ways of raising money for a funeral is to create a GoFundMe page.

-In just a few minutes, you can set how much you’re trying to raise, explain why you need help and create your own page.
-This can then be shared with family, friends and colleagues so that they can help with the funeral costs.
+In just a few minutes, you can set a fundraiser goal, tell your story to explain why you need help and create your own page.
+This can then be shared with family, friends and people you work with so that they can help towards funeral costs.

-You can create your own JustGiving page here.
+You can create your own GoFundMe page today.

 If someone dies with no money and no family who can pay for the funeral, the local council or hospital can arrange a Public Health Funeral (also known as a pauper’s funeral).
 This usually takes the form of a short, simple cremation service.